 Inductive reactance is a property of an AC circuit (like a voice coil in a speaker driver) that opposes the change in current.

-Audio signals, as we’ve discussed, range in frequency from 20 Hz (or below) to 20,000 Hz (or above).
+As we’ve discussed, audio signals range in frequency from 20 Hz (or below) to 20,000 Hz (or above).
 The hertz values represent cycles per second.

 We know that the current of higher frequency signals changes direction more times per second than lower frequency signals.
 The reactance of a voice coil, therefore, opposes higher frequencies more than it opposes lower frequencies.